-Overall social participation was at 34% in 2022 - a slight increase on the levels seen in 2021, but still well behind the 47% participation rate measured in 2019.
-This represents a decline of approximately 400,000 people meaning that roughly 1.38 million people participated socially in sport on a regular basis in 2022.
-Unlike active participation in sport the overall rate of social participation did not increase as the year progressed.
+Overall social participation was at 41% in 2022 - a slight increase on the levels seen in 2021, but still behind the 47% participation rate measured in 2019.
+This represents a decline of approximately 110,000 people meaning that roughly 1.67 million people participated socially in sport on a regular basis in 2022.
+As with active participation, the rate of social participation overall increased as the year progressed, from 38% in the first quarter to 42% in the last quarter.